 Supporting research on the use of battery-powered heavy-duty vehicles in day-to-day logistics operations - ELV-Live

+In the ELV-Live project, the regular use of battery electric heavy-duty vehicles (BET) is being researched in practice.
 In view of significantly changed regulatory and technological framework conditions, such as climate protection legislation and targets, fleet limits for heavy trucks and advances in battery technology, an increasingly dynamic development of alternatives for heavy commercial vehicle drives and a short-term pressure to act are becoming apparent.
 Various studies show cost advantages and basic technical feasibility for BET, with limitations in range and possibly losses in freight volumes.
+However, the concrete effects on practice and the need for charging infrastructure have so far only been discussed on a highly abstracted level.
+Against this background, this project pursues the following goals:

 • Scientific monitoring of BET ready for series production in different areas of application and companies